Step aside, Leonardo DiCaprio. Move over, Meryl Streep.

 Once you’re in, click the “Create New Page” button.

-Now you should sees a pop-up that will give your three options to get started creating your responsive landing page:
+Now you should see a pop-up that will give your three options to get started creating your responsive post-click landing page:

 It’s time to get creative.
 Click any element on the page to select it, and delete, drag, or edit it with the click of your mouse.
 Here’s what ours looks like: